-- (a) the layout of the workplace allows, and the workplace is maintained so as to allow, for persons to enter and exit and to move about without risk to health and safety, both under normal working conditions and in an emergency, - (b) work areas have space for work to be carried out without risk to health and safety, - (c) floors and other surfaces are designed, installed and maintained to allow work to be carried out without risk to health and safety, - (d) lighting enables- - (i) each worker to carry out work without risk to health and safety, and - (ii) persons to move within the workplace without risk to health and safety, and - (iii) safe evacuation in an emergency, - (e) ventilation enables workers to carry out work without risk to health and safety, - (f) workers carrying out work in extremes of heat or cold are able to carry out work without risk to health and safety, - (g) work in relation to or near essential services does not give rise to a risk to the health and safety of persons at the workplace.
+- (a) the layout of the workplace allows, and the workplace is maintained so as to allow, for persons to enter and exit and to move about without risk to health and safety, both under normal working conditions and in an emergency, - (b) work areas have space for work to be carried out without risk to health and safety, - (c) floors and other surfaces are designed, installed and maintained to allow work to be carried out without risk to health and safety,

+- (d) lighting enables- - (i) each worker to carry out work without risk to health and safety, and - (ii) persons to move within the workplace without risk to health and safety, and - (iii) safe evacuation in an emergency, - (e) ventilation enables workers to carry out work without risk to health and safety, - (f) workers carrying out work in extremes of heat or cold are able to carry out work without risk to health and safety, - (g) work in relation to or near essential services does not give rise to a risk to the health and safety of persons at the workplace.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.